kmanuzon/yodlee-api/README.md

 $providers = $yodlee->providers()->get();
 ```

-Check the **examples/** directory for configuration and more usage samples.
+Check the **examples/** directory for more usage samples and configuration.

 ## Installation with Composer
 `composer require progknife/yodlee-api`